GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Monads

-No text on functional programming could avoid the topic of monads.
+No text on functional programming could avoid the topic of *monads* .
 Monads are truly magical.
 They allow chaining sequential computations that produce effects.
 They even allow performing side effects or input/output, which are considered impure operations.